Folic acid deficiency

 A 0% rating requires: Asymptomatic or requiring treatment only by dietary modification.
 A 10% rating requires: Requiring continuous treatment with high-dose oral supplementation.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Folic acid deficiency?
+What evidence supports a higher rating for Folic acid deficiency?

-What is the C&P exam like for Folic acid deficiency?
+What happens at the C&P exam for Folic acid deficiency?

 Get a Personalized Rating Analysis